MakeSchool/CCScrollingLayers/README.md

 CCScrollingLayers
 ==================================

-TODO:
+**TODO: **

 1. Merge FreeScrollingLayer and ScrollTableLayer to use the same underlying free scrolling layer.

 2. Test (and fix) ScrollTableLayer for horizontal scrolling and for different fill orders (TopDown vs. others).

+## Overview

-cocos2D-iphone versions of a scrolling layer and a scrolling list, analogous to a UIScrollView and a UITableView (though many features of UIScrollViews and UITableViews are not implemented).
-Compatible with Kobold2D and cocos2d versions 2.X
+cocos2d-iphone versions of a scrolling layer and a scrolling list, analogous to a UIScrollView and a UITableView (though many features of UIScrollViews and UITableViews are not implemented).
+Compatible with Kobold2D and cocos2d versions 2.X.

+Used in MakeGamesWithUs's CCGhost SDK example project (http://www.makegameswith.us/sdk/).

 Examples created by Brian Chu for MakeGamesWithUs.
 Modifications by Brian Chu (see individual file comments) Parts of original source created by Sangwoo Im and Jerrod Putnam.

 For both projects, read the example files!

+### FreeScrollingLayer

 FreeScrollingLayer Example shows you how to make a layer that pans (moves) in 2D and which has pinch zooming and double-tap zooming.
 There is an optional FreeScrollingLayerDelegate protocol that can be implemented (see comments in the example).